 History

-The original structure was replaced in 1882 with a "more adequate structure" (J. E. Tate article, 1944) and this building is reputed to have been destroyed by fire and rebuilt with the brick structure which currently stands on the corner of Broad and Clifton Streets.
+The original structure was replaced in 1882 with a "more adequate structure" (J. E. Tate article, 1944) and this building is reputed to have been destroyed by fire and rebuilt with the brick structure which currently stands on the corner of Broad and Clifton Streets in 1917.

 In 1954, under the leadership of the Rev. A. B. Carlton, the Camden Methodist Church expanded its building to include a fine fellowship hall and classrooms for its members.
 As families in the church grew and spread out in the surrounding community, the church again saw a need to expand its facilities and began working prior to the year 2000 to again expand the church building.